UKCloud/documentation/articles/openstack/ostack-faq.md

 UKCloud may make an additional charge for transferring data out of the service.

 ## Security

+### Is two-factor authentication (2FA) available?

+Yes, it is possible to further protect access to OpenStack's management portal (Horizon) using two-factor authentication.
+To enable this feature, OpenStack users need to be created in the UKCloud Portal as described [HERE](https://docs.ukcloud.com/articles/openstack/ostack-how-create-users.html?q=two%20factor)

 ### What data is suitable for the UKCloud assured cloud platform?